IABTechLab/uid2docs/api/v2/endpoints/post-token-validate.md

 ### Request Examples

-The following are unencrypted JSON request body examples for each parameter, which you need token generation requests:
+The following are unencrypted JSON request body examples for each parameter, which you need  to include in your token validation requests:
 ```json
 {
     "token": "AdvertisingTokenmZ4dZgeuXXl6DhoXqbRXQbHlHhA96leN94U1uavZVspwKXlfWETZ3b%2FbesPFFvJxNLLySg4QEYHUAiyUrNncgnm7ppu0mi6wU2CW6hssiuEkKfstbo9XWgRUbWNTM%2BewMzXXM8G9j8Q%3D",